The Ultimate Wealth Filter

 The Ledger and the Demographic Filter

-Intrigued by this heavily guarded exclusivity, you sit down with a local real estate agent.
-They show you entry-level homes hovering around $800,000 and enthusiastically pitch the town's famously low taxes.
+Intrigued by this guarded exclusivity, you sit down with a local real estate agent.
+They show you entry-level homes hovering around $800,000 and pitch the town's famously low taxes.
 It sounds like a financial haven.

-Then, you look at the town ledger, and the math stops making sense.
+Then, you look at the town ledger.

 Sherman's Population Graph is Revealing